xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 #### Default

-After selecting the default list, you have a chance to remove any unwanted solvents:
+After selecting the default list, users can remove any unwanted solvents:

 ```
 d